 “We had a clear entry based on local request and could see that our organisation’s expertise would be able to match the current situation”, says Oskari Eronen, Head of Asia team.

-President Martti Ahtisaari’s and CMI’s most renowned work in Asia is the peace process in Indonesia’s Aceh province, which brought a decade-long conflict to an end in 2005.
+President Martti Ahtisaari’s and CMI’s most renowned work in Asia is the peace process in Indonesia’s Aceh province, which brought a decades-long conflict to an end in 2005.
 In addition to the work done in Indonesia, CMI has been following the situation in Myanmar for over a decade.
 Over the years, CMI has received requests to be involved in Myanmar, and in 2019 the organisation concluded that it would have enough additional value to engage with the situation.

 “The time was ripe for this kind of cooperation”, says CMI’s Senior Advisor General Jan Erik Wilhelmsen, who joined CMI in January 2019.